hpc-uk/containers-intro/_episodes/03-creating-containers.md

 Error response from daemon: conflict: unable to remove repository reference "hello-world" (must force) - container e7d3b76b00f4 is using its referenced image fce289e99eb9
 ~~~
 {: .output}
+I get an error because their are containers created that depend on this image.

 ### What containers are running?
 As indicated by the error above there is still an existing container from this image.